 NATIVE WHOLESALE SUPPLY V. OKLAHOMA (No. 10-754) - On December 3, 2010, Native Wholesale Supply, a cigarette importer and distributor chartered under the laws of the Sac & Fox Tribe of Oklahoma, filed a petition seeking review of a decision by the Supreme Court of the State of Oklahoma which held that the state courts have personal jurisdiction over a nonresident corporation for an alleged violation of state law, and that tribal sovereign immunity does not bar state enforcement of the Tobacco Master Settlement Agreement Complementary Act against an individually-owned Indian business.
-On December

-8, 2010, the state filed a waiver of its right to respond, and the petition has been scheduled for conference on January 21, 2011.
+On December 8, 2010, the state filed a waiver of its right to respond.
+The petition was scheduled for conference on January 21, 2011.
+However, the Court has requested a response which the state filed on March 21, 2011.

 MICCOSUKEE TRIBE V. KRAUS-ANDERSON CONSTRUCTION COMPANY (No. 10-717) - On November 29, 2010, the Miccosukee Tribe filed a petition seeking review of a decision by the U.S. Court of Appeals for the Eleventh Circuit which held that federal courts do not have subject matter jurisdiction over an action filed by the Tribe seeking enforcement of a tribal court judgment against a non-Indian.
 The Eleventh Circuit found that "a suit to domesticate a tribal judgment does not state a claim under federal law, whether statutory, or common law."
-Kraus-Anderson filed its response brief on December 21, 2010, in support of granting the petition, and the petition has been scheduled for conference on January 21, 2011.
+Kraus-Anderson filed its response brief on December 21, 2010, in support of granting the petition.
+On January 24, 2011, the Court invited the Solicitor General to submit a brief to provide the views of the United States on whether to grant review.